Baltijas valstu karogi

 5. Economics, Energy and Innovation Committee

 Since 2003, the Baltic Assembly Presidency has been harmonized with the Baltic Council of Ministers and lasts one year.
-In rotating order, in 2024 the presiding country is Lithuania, in 2025 Latvia will assume these responsibilities.
+In 2024 the presiding country was Lithuania, in 2025 Latvia has assumed these responsibilities.

 Baltic Assembly's website: www.baltasam.org

-The Baltic Council of Ministers is charged with ensuring the continuity of co-operation at the executive level of the states.
-It is responsible for co-operation among the governments of the Baltic States, as well as co-operation between the governments and the Baltic Assembly (the national parliaments).
-The Baltic Council of Ministers makes decisions regarding the implementation of recommendations of the Baltic Assembly.
-It promotes broad and substantive mutual co-operation.
-The Baltic Council of Ministers has decision-making powers only if representatives of all three Baltic States are present.
+The task of the BCM is to ensure the continuity of co-operation at the level of national executive authorities.
+It is responsible for the co-operation among the governments of the Baltic States, as well as for the co-operation between the governments and the Baltic Assembly (the national parliaments).
+The Baltic Council of Ministers makes decisions on the implementation of recommendations and resolutions of the Baltic Assembly.
+It facilitates broad and substantive mutual co-operation.
+The Baltic Council of Ministers has decision-making powers only in presence of representatives of all Baltic States.
 Decisions are made by consensus.

 The presidency of the Baltic Council of Ministers is rotated annually among the Baltic States.
-Since 2003, the Baltic Assembly Presidency has been harmonized with the Baltic Council of Ministers Presidency and lasts one year.
-In rotating order, in 2024, the presiding country is Lithuania, in 2025 Latvia will assume these responsibilities.
+Since 2003, the Baltic Assembly’s Presidency has been harmonized with the Baltic Council of Ministers’ Presidency and lasts one year In 2024, the presiding country was Lithuania, in 2025 Latvia has assumed these responsibilities.

 BA and BCM co-operation priorities set by Latvia for 2025: